Skip to main content

 Study Mode On Campus.
 Traineeship.

-Make a difference to the lives of those suffering financial hardship with a range of specialist legal, financial and counselling skills.
+Make a difference to the lives of those experiencing financial hardship with a range of specialist, financial advocacy and counselling skills.

-Many charitable organisations seek to employ people who can provide these specialist financial support services and those already working in the community services sector will also benefit from being able to provide financial counselling to help people regain control of their lives.
+Many charitable organisations seek to employ people who can provide these specialist financial support services and those already working in the community services sector will also benefit from being able to provide financial information and support to help people regain control of their lives.

 Want to find out more about this industry?